 As many of us transition to landscape painting during the summer season, we can sometimes make assumptions and take certain things for granted like the color of skies or clouds.
 Perhaps this is because we may see our subjects primarily in photographs, or maybe because habits form over the winter and we forget what a variety of color lives in the landscape.

 A Landscape Artist Knows How Important These “Secrets” for Skies and Clouds Are!

 When it comes time for me to paint with an aerial perspective, I think of Georges Seurat’s paintings.
 This may be an extreme example, but for me his work demonstrates an awareness of the prevalence of color, especially in the sky.

 Really look at the sky and see what colors are there.
-A rainy day can often have gray, green, and even yellow tinges to it.
-A sunset is often much darker than I usually paint it the first time, and can contain all kinds of deep reds, pinks, yellows, and purples.
+A rainy day can often have gray, green and even yellow tinges to it.
+A sunset is often much darker than I usually paint it the first time, and can contain all kinds of deep reds, pinks, yellows and purples.

 Even when the sky is clear there is a sense of depth perception to our field of vision.
 In every case, question how that occurs and try to accentuate it.

 Even on a picture perfect day, when clouds look white and the sky looks blue, don’t reach for blue and white alone.
 They can make a painting look flat and clichéd.
 Experiment with the colors you perceive in reflections and the light to add depth and greater realism.

-Adding texture to the painting surface can give an entirely different sense of atmosphere than you can get by manipulating paint color.
+Texture can give an entirely different sense of atmosphere than you can get by manipulating paint color.
 Experiment with thick and thin strokes of paint and new mediums for surprising results.

 Be mindful of this as you are painting because this alone can help create a more convincing landscape painting.